Dr. Pamela Mehta, MD

-Arthroscopic Partial and Total Meniscectomy
+Partial and Total Meniscectomy

 Partial and total meniscectomy are both treatments for meniscus tear.
 Due to poor blood supply, your knee menisci are often unable to heal themselves in the event of a meniscus tear.
-Depending on the severity of your tear, Dr. Mehta will remove either part (partial) or all (total) of your damaged meniscus.
+Depending on the severity of your tear, Dr. Mehta will remove either part or all of your damaged meniscus.

-Arthroscopic Knee Meniscus Repair
+Knee Meniscus Repair

 Meniscus repair is a treatment for meniscus tear.
 Depending on the severity of your meniscus tear, Dr. Mehta may be able to stitch your meniscus back together rather than opt for meniscectomy.